A minimum of four grade 5s at GCSE including English Language.

 A. If you enjoy films, if you are willing to bring your existing knowledge of films to York College and develop it, if you are keen to open yourself up to new and unexplored aspects of the world of movies, then we would like to hear from you.

-50 per cent exam (on such topics as British cinema and Hollywood cinema)
+70 per cent exam (on such topics as British, European and Hollywood cinema

 Good course combinationsGood subject combinations for Film Studies are English, Sociology, Media Studies, Photography, Psychology and Theatre Studies.